carpentries/sandpaper-docs/episodes/introduction.md

 ## Tools

-As described in [the setup document](setup.html), the lesson template now only requires R and [pandoc] to be installed.
+As described in [the setup document][setup], the lesson template now only requires R and [pandoc] to be installed.
 The tooling from the current lesson template has been split up into three R packages: